katieminjoo/katieminjoo.github.io/_posts/2024-09-05-Activation Functions in NN(Neural Networks).md

     Linear Activation function : Impossible to execute backpropagation

-    - when the function is defined as c(x), even though we put bunch of hidden layers on top of each layers, the output will be always c`(x)
+    - when the function is defined as c(x), even though we put bunch of hidden layers on top of each layers, the output will be always c`(x), which is a linear formation.Then there’s no use of using deep neural network.

 - With Activation func : nonlinear & complex prediction available

 And there are 6 mostly used Activation Function from sigmoid to Relu.
 Let’s dig in!